 all wrong!
 This verse is about King Ahaz’s wife, and His son, Hezekiah!”

 talk to him about his thoughts.
 I had hoped we could also talk about the messianic possibilities of the verse.
 But, that wasn’t to be.
 He quickly walked away.
-In the rabbi’s defense,

 there are Christian scholars, such as Walter Kaiser, the late Gleason Archer, Ray

 Ortlund, Robert Chisholm, and others, who hold their own views.
 Like the rabbi,